-The holders of at least two-thirds of the then issued and outstanding shares of Series A or a majority of the then issued and outstanding shares of Series B Preferred Stock may cause the Company, beginning on June 6, 2007, and on each of the first and second anniversaries thereof, to redeem from the holders of the Series A or B Preferred Stock at a price equal to the original Series A or B Preferred Stock purchase price plus all declared or accrued but unpaid dividends and an amount equal to 15% per annum (by simple interest calculation) of the original Series A or B per share purchase price from the date of May 25, 2001 (Series A) and June 6, 2002 (Series B), through and until the redemption date.
-The 15% rate is payable only if the Series A or B Preferred Stock is redeemed.
-If the Series A or B Preferred Stock is converted prior to redemption, no amount is due for the 15% rate.
+The holders of at least two-thirds of the then issued and outstanding shares of Series A or a majority of the then issued and outstanding shares of Series B Preferred Stock may cause the Company, beginning on June 6, 2007, and on each of the first and second anniversaries thereof, to redeem from the holders of the Series A or B Preferred Stock may cause the Company (by simple interest calculation) of the original Series A or B preferred Stock purchase price plus all declared or accrued but unpaid dividends and an amount equal to 15% per annum (by simple interest calculation) of the original Series A or B per share purchase price from the date of May 25, 2001 (Series A) and June 6, 2002 (Series B), through and until the redemption date.
+The 15% rate is payable only if the Series A or B Preferred Stock is converted prior to redemption, no amount is due for the 15% rate.
 Pursuant to their terms, the Series A and B Preferred Stock will be converted into shares of our common stock on a one-for-one basis upon completion of a public offering in which the Company receives gross proceeds of at least \$35,000,000.
 If the preferred stock is converted to common stock upon completion of a public offering, the carrying amount of the preferred stock upon any such conversion event would be reclassified to common stock.
 There would be no gain or loss recognized, and the amounts previously accrued for the 15% return would not be reversed.